chauthevi2004/coffee_se104/README.md

 3. Phan Nguyen Huu Phong - 22521090
 4. Chau The Vi - 22521653
 ## VI.
 Demo
-We have already deploy this website on this link: http://phong22122004-001-site1.atempurl.com/
+We have already deployed this website on this link: [Coffee Blend](http://coffeeblend.somee.com/)